 |InsideClimate News is an essential, global voice that exposes the truth about the climate crisis.
 We connect the dots to those responsible, so that you can hold them accountable.
 As we enter our 10th year, we’re launching The InsideClimate Circle to ensure that our award-winning nonprofit news organization remains fiercely independent and courageously persistent.
 Link to membership page|

-We are not aware of any currently running climate-related crowdfunding projects but will add them in this section if there are any we deem worthwhile to support.
+This section will highlight short term climate-related crowdfunding projects we deem worthwhile to support.
 Please feel free to make suggestions in the comments so that we can check them out.
 To give you an idea of which types of projects would likely "make the cut", here are some links to past projects:

 |We run hundreds of thousands of state-of-the-art climate models, each very slightly different from the others, but still plausibly representing the real world.
 This technique, known as ensemble modelling, requires an enormous amount of computing power.
 Climate models are large and resource-intensive to run and it is not possible to run the large number of models we need on supercomputers.
 Our solution is to appeal to volunteer computing, which combines the power of thousands of ordinary computers, each of which tackles one small part of the larger modelling task.
 Project information|

 |The goal of the Climate CoLab is to harness the collective intelligence of thousands of people from all around the world to address global climate change.
 Inspired by systems like Wikipedia and Linux, the Massachusetts Institute of Technology (MIT) Center for Collective Intelligence has developed this crowdsourcing platform where people work with experts and each other to create, analyze, and select detailed proposals for what to do about climate change.
 Project information|